 Cosby lawyers ask court to void conviction, prison sentence

-NORRISTOWN, Pa.
-(AP) — Bill Cosby’s lawyers want a court to overturn the actor’s conviction and three- to 10-year sentence in his Pennsylvania sex assault case because of what they call a string of trial errors.
+PHILADELPHIA (AP) — Bill Cosby’s lawyers have asked a Pennsylvania court to overturn the actor’s conviction and three- to 10-year prison sentence because of what they call a string of errors in his sex assault case.

-They called the sentence more punitive than necessary, given the standard two- to three-year guideline range and the fact Cosby is 81 and blind.
+The defense motion argued that trial Judge Steven O’Neill erred in declaring Cosby a sexually violent predator who must be imprisoned to protect the community.
+Lawyers called the sentence more punitive than necessary, given the standard two- to three-year guideline range for the crime and the fact Cosby is 81 and blind.

-They also say the trial evidence never proved the encounter took place in 2004, and not 2003, or that Cosby was arrested within the 12-year time limit.
+They also said the trial evidence never proved the encounter with accuser Andrea Constand took place in 2004, and not 2003, or that Cosby was arrested within the 12-year time limit.

 Cosby was arrested on Dec.
 30, 2015, and was convicted at a second trial this April.
 He has been in a state prison near Philadelphia since the Sept.
 25 sentencing, when the judge refused to let him stay out on $1 million bail pending appeal.
 Given his fame, wealth and use of drugs to molest the accuser, the judge said, Cosby could remain a threat to other women.